peterGeswint/peterGeswint/README.md

 ## 🚀 Projects
 Here are some of the projects I've been working on:
 - [IT Chronicles](https://github.com/peterGeswint/Alx-Portfolio-Project-SkillsShareConnect.git): Blog website created for my alx specialization sprint.
 Made with .NET MVC.
-- [Project 2](https://github.com/peterGeswint/project2): A brief description of what project 2 is about.
+- [Skill Share Connect](https://github.com/peterGeswint/Alx-Portfolio-Project-SkillsShareConnect.git): A project I created for my portfolio, it is a website where volunteer and jobs opportunities can be posted.
 - [Project 3](https://github.com/peterGeswint/project3): A brief description of what project 3 is about.

 ## 📈 GitHub Stats